Never-Not-Broken

 The name of our camp is inspired by the 2026 Love Burn theme, and the Hindu goddess Akhilanda, the Buddhist philosophy of wabi-sabi and kintsugi, and the path Chick and Jaidy took to find one another.

-She is a perfectly imperfect cracking-crackling-budding goddess.
-She rides a crocodile that is both her consort, and as she falters, her chariot-consumer-creator-self.
+She is a perfectly imperfect cracking-budding goddess.
+Her chariot is a crocodile that is both her consort, and as she falters, her consumer.
 The crocodile takes her to the depths, spins her into chaos, chomps her into quantum pieces.
-As they spin together into one whole and broken-break-apart reforming pieces.
+They spin together into a wholly broken-break-apart reformation.
 Again and again.
 The destruction and creation of all universes.